Dieykon/pagina-web/_posts/2018-11-02-home-temperature-monitoring.md

 ## Part 3.
 Building Receiving Device

 ### Part 3.1.
-Configuring Raspberry PI
+Configuring Raspberry Pi

-Before running any code on Raspberry PI, you need to connect [Digi ZigBee Series 1](https://amzn.to/2Jnuet4).
+Before running any code on Raspberry Pi, you need to connect [Digi ZigBee Series 1](https://amzn.to/2Jnuet4).
 In my case, I used the [XBee USB Adapter](https://amzn.to/2PZZ9OF) for it.

-Now you are ready to upload the code into your Raspberry PI.
+Now you are ready to upload the code into your Raspberry Pi.
 The easiest way is to use SSH. _In this post, I'm not going to describe how to install Raspbian and configure SSH, but you could easily google it._

-Software for the Raspberry PI(receiver) consist from two parts:
+Software for the Raspberry Pi(receiver) consist from two parts:

 - A [Python script](https://github.com/fisenkodv/home-temperature-monitoring/tree/master/src/Monitoring.Receiver)
   which reads data from the USB connected [XBee](https://amzn.to/2Jnuet4) module and calls [Web API](https://github.com/fisenkodv/home-temperature-monitoring/tree/master/src/Monitoring.Web) to send received data;